ctdesign/meetup-checklist/README.md

 ## The venue
 - Does it have wifi for audience?
-- Is the venue accessible?
+- Is the venue accessible, does it have accessible toilets
 - Is it in a safe location?
 How far is public transport?
 - What are the fire evacuation procedures?
 - What parking is available?